apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 ![first version screenshot](/git_assets/sgrab_1.png)

-## Purpose
+## Introduction
 In my line of work, oftentimes, I'm having to explain the subaccount structure of our institutional Canvas LMS to vendors and various stakeholders.
-So I wrote this small admin tool to help me out with just that and figured it would be useful to other Canvas admins as well.
+So I wrote this small admin tool to help me out with just that and figured it would be useful to other Canvas admins as well, especially those having to deal with complex org structures.

 The tool makes use of the [Canvas API](https://canvas.instructure.com/doc/api/) to load a subaccount (along with its nested subaccounts) of your choice (provided you're an Admin in said subaccount) and employs [D3.JS](https://d3js.org/) to render a tree-graph that represents the subaccount hierarchy.
 You're also able to export the raw JSON data for the graph and hook it up to any visualisation platform/application of your choice.